Let’s talk about fly fishing rods for beginners and what you need to get started to enjoy your time on the water.

 What should you look for in a fly fishing rod?
 To start, and this is only human behavior, is price.
 I wouldn’t want to spend hundreds of dollars on a piece of equipment for anything that I may not even enjoy.
 In fact, if you know an avid fly fisherman, see if you can borrow a rod.
 Or head over to your local fly fishing shop where you may be able to rent a few rods to get an idea for the weight and length that feels best to you.

 The Prestige gave me my start.
 Which is why I feel compelled to mention it first.
 Here’s what I love about this setup and why I think as far as fly fishing rods for beginners go, it’s a win.
-You can purchase the Prestige Fly Outfit, which includes a rod, reel, fly box, as well as a rod case and a reel case, as well as several other accessories, for less than $200.
+You can purchase the Prestige Fly Outfit, which includes a rod, reel, fly box, a rod case, and a reel case, as well as several other accessories, for less than $200.
 They even throw in a few flies.
 I’m pretty sure I still have a few.

 As you progress as a fly fisherman and get more into gear, you’ll find there are two camps: those who love Orvis and those who feel the opposite.
 That you can decide for yourself.
 The smooth action of the Encounter is great for the beginner whether you’re fishing trout rivers or bass ponds.